for Sunday 22nd January 1967

 For more reviews, click the book jacket (right).

-John has very kindly written a full history of Fingers for us.
+John has very kindly written both a full history of Fingers and a feature about his 21st Century band, Da Management for us.

 The blue additions to the climbers indicate singles listed in Brian Long's book 'The London Sound' based on information typed in the Curzon Street offices or other sources.
 The symbol (*) indicates additional information from personal listings, courtesy of Wolfgang Buchholz.
 Alan Field did not hear these records played or announced as climbers.